SNL-UCSB/cs176c-assignments/bufferbloat/setup.md

 # Virtual Machine Setup

-Please follow the instructions below to set up your virtual machine (VM).
-Setttip up this VM, will make it easy to install all dependencies for the programming assignments, saving you the tedium of installing individual packages and ensuring your development environment is correct.
+Follow the instructions below to set up your virtual machine (VM).
+Setting up this VM will make it easy to install all dependencies for the programming assignments, saving you the tedium of installing individual packages and ensuring your development environment is correct.